Membership of the Royal College of Physicians of Ireland: History

 The RCPI (then Fraternity of Physicians of Trinity Hall) was founded in 1654 by Dr. John Stearne, who was a professor of medicine at the Trinity College Dublin, in order to improve the practice of medicine in Ireland.
-In 1858, the Medical Act (of then the United Kingdom of Great Britain and Ireland) was passed and it introduced the registration of medical practitioners for the first time.
-Under this Act, the RCPI was named one of the recognized awarding bodies for medical qualifications in Ireland.
-An outstanding milestone developed in the year 1877 when the RCPI took advantage of the Enabling [Medical] Act of 1876.
-The bill removed restrictions on the granting of qualifications for registration under the Medical Act on the ground of sex.
-Therefore, the Act allowed medical colleges to admit women to medicine.
+The Medical Act 1858 (of then the United Kingdom of Great Britain and Ireland) introduced the registration of medical practitioners for the first time.
+Under this act, the RCPI was named one of the recognized awarding bodies for medical qualifications in Ireland.
+An outstanding milestone developed in the year 1877 when the RCPI took advantage of the Medical Act 1876.
+The bill removed restrictions on the granting of qualifications for registration under the Medical Act 1858 on the ground of sex.
+Therefore, the Medical Act 1876 allowed medical colleges to admit women to medicine.
 Eliza Walker Dunbar, a Scottish doctor, was the first woman to become a licentiate of the RCPI on January 10, 1877, and the first woman to be allowed to practice medicine in the United Kingdom of Great Britain and Ireland.

 In 1879, the RCPI introduced membership in the college, as a step between licentiateship and fellowship, in response to an increasing number of medical practitioners in Ireland.
 Ten years later, the RCPI and the Royal College of Surgeons in Ireland established the Irish Conjoint Board.
-The latter awarded joint licentiates of the two colleges, which meet the terms of the 1886 Medical Act.
+The latter awarded joint licentiates of the two colleges, which meet the terms of the Medical Act 1886.
 In 1972, membership examinations were introduced to allow physicians not involved in the RCPI to be fast-tracked to fellowship.
 After 5 years, the category of collegiate membership was introduced.
 For the very first time in the history of the RCPI, its MRCPI examination was conducted outside the Republic of Ireland.
 To cope with the global advancement in technology, in January 2016, the part I written examination of the MRCPI in general internal medicine was conducted for the first time using a computer-based testing system.

-On March 30, 2021, the RCPI announced that the General Medical Council (GMC) of the United Kingdom has recognized five qualifications (including the MRCPI in general internal medicine awarded after January 1, 2007) issued by the Royal College of Physicians of Ireland on their list of acceptable postgraduate qualifications for the purposes of full GMC registration.
+On 30 March 2021, the RCPI announced that the General Medical Council (GMC) of the United Kingdom has recognized five qualifications (including the MRCPI in general internal medicine awarded after 1 January 2007) issued by the Royal College of Physicians of Ireland on their list of acceptable postgraduate qualifications for the purposes of full GMC registration.
 The global COVID-19 crisis had a prominent impact on several aspects of postgraduate training and examinations (written and clinical).
 The RCPI was the first postgraduate medical college in Ireland or the UK to deliver a computer-based assessment (MRCPI part I and part II written exams), with large scale numbers, via a remote invigilation platform in July 2020.